-Rīga Stradiņš University (RSU) has been included in various international university rankings due to student and internationally-oriented learning environment.
-The leading motifs for the participation in the rankings are the opportunity to gain international recognition and highlight the university’s strengths and aspects that are yet to be perfected on the path towards excellence in studies and research.
+Rīga Stradiņš University (RSU) has been included in various international university rankings because of the student-oriented and international learning environment fostered at the university.
+The leading motivations for participating in the rankings are the opportunity to gain international recognition and to highlight strengths and certain features at the university that still need to be perfected on the path towards excellence in studies and research.

-RSU plans its participation in rankings in a thoughtful way and implements it in conformity with the university’s strategic goals.
-International university rankings are mainly used as a tool for self-assessment, as the evaluation systems and criteria used by various rankings are different, thus, allowing analysing the university’s performance from different perspectives.
+RSU plans its participation in rankings in a thoughtful way and implements them in conformity with the university’s strategic goals.
+International university rankings are mainly used as a tool for self-assessment, as the evaluation systems and criteria used by various rankings are different, thus, allowing for an analysis of the university’s performance from different perspectives.

-The results of the world university rankings allow comparing the level of academic and scientific performance, while the selected assessment criteria help understand the tendencies at a global level that is essential as the university offers an internationally-recognised learning environment.
+The results of the world university rankings allow users to compare the level of academic and scientific performance, while the selected assessment criteria help understand global tendencies, which is essential as the university offers an internationally-recognised learning environment.

-Prospective students may benefit from the rankings to gain a wider overview of the particular university in a global context.
-However, it should be noted that there are numerous university rankings and each ranking has its own distinctive approach, therefore, the university’s position in different rankings may vary.
+Prospective students may benefit from the rankings to help them gain a wider overview of a particular university in a global context.
+However, it should be noted that there are numerous university rankings and that each ranking has its own distinctive approach, therefore, the university’s position in different rankings may vary.

 RSU’s highest achievements in the university rankings in the academic year 2020/2021

 The Times Higher Education (THE) is among the most influential university rankings in the world.
 THE is the UK’s publisher and reporter on issues related to higher education.
 THE publishes several rankings annually with THE World University Rankings being the most renowned.